 In 2010 Christian Kent, who had worked in the kitchens as a 16-year-old commis before going on Claridges, the Savoy and returning to Sheffield to open the Blue Room, took over, promising some London glitz.
 It was not to be.
 It folded.

 Nothing daunted, Sheffield-based Brewkitchen, a joint enterprise by local restaurateur Richard Smith and Jim Harrison of Thornbridge Brewery, moved in on All Fools Day 2012.
-Charlie Curran was the first head chef (now running his own place, Peppercorn, down the road), followed by Jack Baker.
+Charlie Curran was the first head chef (later to run Peppercorn, now sold, just down the road), followed by Jack Baker.
 The place was rebranded under his name but the axe fell last year.

 With hindsight, the bid to restore the hotel’s fortunes may have always been a losing battle.
 Fashions and passions chop and change in the hospitality industry and so it was with the Beauchief.
 It was of its time and place and shone for a decade or two through a particular set of circumstances.
 And one of the answers was a Limon.